knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 <a href="https://github.com/knr1/ch.quantasy.tinkerforge.mqtt.gateway/blob/master/TiMqWayService.svg">
 <img src="https://github.com/knr1/ch.quantasy.tinkerforge.mqtt.gateway/blob/master/TiMqWayService.svg.png" alt="Service-Diagram" />
 </a>
-* **Description** Each micro-service describes its abilities via the description topic.
+* **Description** Each micro-service class describes its abilities and provides a data definition via the description topic.
-* **Status** Each micro-service describes its actual status via its specialized status topics.
+* **Status** Each micro-service instance describes its actual status via its specialized status topics.
-* **Event** Each micro-service provides all events via its specialized event topics.
-As there might be more events available than the mqtt broker is able to handle, all events are always covered within an array.
+* **Event** Each micro-service instance provides all events via its specialized event topics.As there might be more events available than the mqtt broker is able to handle, all events are always covered within an array.
 Hence, there might be 0,1 or multiple events within one message.
-* **Intent** Each micro-service accepts _intentions_ via the intent topic.
+* **Intent** Each micro-service instance accepts _intentions_ via the intent topic.
 It is equivalent to the setter methods but allows _parallel_ and _concurrent_ 'requests'.

-**Root topic** The root topic of TiMqWay, where all thinkerforge micro-services can be reached: **TF/**.
+**Root topic** The root topic of TiMqWay, where all Tinkerforge micro-services can be reached: **TF/**.

 **Data language** TiMqWay's data language used is **[YAML]**.

 **No Connection between services** The services do not know each other and cannot 'learn' from other services (i.e. they are cohesive).
-What is needed is a software that orchestrates the services.
-You can write the orchestration in any programming language (e.g. Node-Red, Java, js, Swift, ...), as long as you can access the mqtt-broker used.
+What is needed is a software that orchestrates / choreographs the services.
+This can be written in any programming language (e.g. Node-Red, Java, js, Swift, ...), as long as you can access the mqtt-broker used.

 ### Abstraction to Tinkerforge
 Each micro-service is an instance of a Tinkerforge-Device class, accessible by its UID.
-Hence, devices are not represented within their 'stack', but loosely coupled so a device might even change its stack but is still accessible in MQTT at the same location (TF/device-class/UID).
+Hence, devices are not represented within their 'stack', but loosely coupled and class-wise so a device might even change its stack but is still accessible in MQTT at the same location (TF/device-class/UID).